On This Page:

 Kerbside Bin Collection Service

 All kerbside bins are collected by the Shire’s contractor, Cleanaway.
 For all bin repairs/replacements please contact the Shire on 9734 9000.
-For missed bin collections please contact 1800 049 193.
+For missed bin collections please contact Cleanaway on 1800 049 193.

 Households in the kerbside bin service area have a 3-Bin system for General Waste, Recycling and FOGO (Food Organic Garden Organic) Waste.
 FOGO bins are collected weekly, while rubbish and recycling bins are collected fortnightly on an alternate basis.
 Refer to the Bin Collection Calendar for collection weeks and the Kerbside Bin Information Booklet for details on what can be put in each bin.